Querétaro F.C.: The Atletas Campesinos era

-It was in the middle 70s when the foundation of Estudiantes took place, a team composed mostly by students that wanted to gain a name in the Mexican league and that also became a good rival to Gallos Blancos; but then in 1977 Armando Presa bought both teams and changed their name to Atletas Campesinos, getting a well-groomed composition of young players with a dream of a future in the professional football and very experienced players; that same year they showed a notable performance.
-But it was the next season when the team became a "maquinita de jugar fútbol" (football-playing-machine) with a combination of experience and youth well stimulated economically; as the scores were better, the better they would be paid.
-Then Armando Presa decided that although the team was in the right way it was necessary the hand of a more experienced manager, so current manager Antonio Ascencio stepped down and Antonio Carbajal took the team with a great offering if the team reached Primera División.
+It was in the mid-70s when the foundation of Estudiantes de Querétaro took place.
+The team was composed mostly of students who wanted to gain a name in the Mexican league and became a good rival to Gallos Blancos, but in 1977, Armando Presa bought both teams and changed their name to Atletas Campesinos.
+This crop of young players with dreams of a future in professional football and very experienced players showed a notable improvement that year.
+But it was the next season when the team really soared, with a combination of experience and youth well stimulated economically; as the scores were better, the better they would be paid.
+Armando Presa decided that, although the team was heading in the right direction, it should be in the hands of a more experienced manager.
+The current manager, Antonio Ascencio, stepped down, and Antonio Carbajal took over the team.

-It came the day back on June 22, 1980, when "Atletas Campesinos" would face Osos Grises at the Segunda División final game (Osos got a valuable tie at Municipal stadium, former ground of Querétaro's teams) which was the favorite team, but Campesinos gave a great surprise winning with a 2–1 score (goals made by Carlos Cerritos and Jorge Gaspar).
+It came the day back on June 22, 1980, when "Atletas Campesinos" would face Osos Grises at the Segunda División final game (Osos got a valuable tie at the Estadio Municipal, former ground of Querétaro's teams) which was the favorite team, but Campesinos gave a great surprise winning with a 2–1 score (goals made by Carlos Cerritos and Jorge Gaspar).
 Antonio Carbajal was carried off on the shoulders of the crowd, Antonio Ascencio and their boys wept of happiness.
 They could not believe it, finally they were the champions.

 The Atletas Campesinos team got into the hearts of the people since they gave them a satisfaction that no team had done before: give to the city of Querétaro a Primera División team.
 The Atletas Campesinos were already at the maximum circuit with the idea of making a combination of a team with the best men already at the league and make a great campaign, but it didn't happen: the team started to lose their games and finally it was sold to the "Sindicato de Petroleros de Ciudad Madero".
-Then during the 1982–83 season Querétaro lost the Atletas Campesinos team and it became the Tampico Madero team.
+Then during the 1982–83 season, Querétaro lost the Atletas Campesinos team and it became the Tampico Madero team after being relocated to Tampico, Tamaulipas.